 1 Reply

-no title13 hours ago
+no title23 days ago

 We started with our board and created seven governance points aligned with our vision, manifesto, work practices, security, confidentiality, maintainability, code of conduct, and compliance with laws and regulations.
 Besides that, we came up with good and bad usage cases of AI, centered around business, employees, and community.